-- 1.15 Local Development Plans are intended to streamline the plan making process and promote a proactive, positive approach to managing change and development.
-Key aims of the new system are to speed up the preparation of the development plan, contribute towards the achievement of sustainable development, ensure plans are monitored and effectively reviewed, achieve more effective community involvement and develop plans that are more appropriate and responsive to changing local needs. - 1.16 A key objective of the new planning system is "joining up" with plans and strategies of other organisations and agencies, especially where they relate to the development of land.
-In developing the Local Development Plan the Council has had regard to relevant Welsh Government, Regional and local strategies and programmes.
+- 1.14.
+Local Development Plans are intended to streamline the plan making process and promote a proactive, positive approach to managing change and development.
+Key aims of the new system are to speed up the preparation of the development plan, contribute towards the achievement of sustainable development, ensure plans are monitored and effectively reviewed, achieve more effective community involvement and develop plans that are more appropriate and responsive to changing local needs. - 1.15.
+A key objective of the new planning system is "joining up" with plans and strategies of other organisations and agencies, especially where they relate to the development of land.
+In developing the Local Development

+of land.
+In developing the Local Development

+Plan the Council has had regard to relevant

+Welsh Assembly Government, Regional

+and local strategies and programmes.

-Welsh Government Strategies
+Welsh Assembly Government Strategies

-1.17.
-The Welsh Government publishes strategies, legislation, planning policy and technical advice notes, circulars and statements that the Council takes into account in its preparing Local Development Plan.
-Key Welsh Government strategies include:
+1.16.
+The Welsh Assembly Government publishes strategies, legislation, planning policy and technical advice notes, circulars and statements that the Council takes into account in its preparing Local Development Plan.
+Key Assembly Government strategies include: